hellerve/blog/wip/Carp.md

 ## A palatable fish from a reputable source

 Let me get those dry, hard facts out of the way first.
-Carp is a compiled Lisp that utilizes type inference and a mechanism akin to Rust’s borrow checker to produce a language that is both functional and fast.
+Carp is a compiled Lisp that utilizes type inference and a mechanism akin to Rust’s<sup><a href="#1">1</a></sup> borrow checker to produce a language that is both functional and fast.
 Due to its lack of a garbage collector it can be used for hard realtime systems while still not requiring the programmer to do manual memory allocations.
 Instead, the concepts the user has to think about are those of ownership and references versus values.
 Those are familiar concepts to systems programmers, even more so if they happen to have prior experience with Rust.
 It provides machinery we know and love from other modern programming languages, such as a module system and metaprogramming capabilities—in its infamous Lisp ways—, and, most delicious of all, it has near-seamless C interoperability.

 ```
 (defn main []